 | Low-noise medical handheld | 3.3V rail, 10,500 rpm target, 0.8G, 35% duty, noise priority | Conditional with actuator-family comparison. | Run ERM vs LRA A/B test and choose based on measured acoustic profile. |

-Internal anchors keep `10 mm disc vibration motor` traffic on this canonical page without split routes.
+Internal anchors keep `10 mm disc vibration motor`, `10pcs vibration motor`, `1027 vibration motor`, and `10mm coin vibration motor 3v datasheet` traffic on this canonical page without split routes.

 Questions are grouped by intent, not glossary-only definitions.